Cottage Cheese Dill Bread

 This makes a two-pound loaf of bread.
 Use the basic setting with the medium crust option.

 Check on the dough after five or ten minutes of kneading.
+It’s especially important with this recipe because of the cottage cheese.
 Just pop the top of the bread machine and see how the dough is doing.
 It should be a smooth, round ball.
-If needed, you can add a little water or flour.
+If the dough is too dry add liquid a teaspoon at a time until the dough balls up.
+If it looks too wet, add flour a tablespoon at a time until it looks as expected.

 Again, this is a recipe for a two-pound bread machine.
 Use the basic setting with the medium crust option.